 OCRmyPDF uses Tesseract for OCR, and relies on its language packs.
-For Linux users,
+For Linux users, you can often find packages that provide language packs:

-You can then pass the -l LANG argument to OCRmyPDF to give a hint as to what languages it should search for.
-Multiple
+-l LANG argument to OCRmyPDF to give a hint as to what languages it should search for.
+Multiple languages can be requested.

 Documentation and support